GNU Octave font size fix

 You can also try changing the graphics toolkit.
 Usually QT is the best, most modern, as it’s QT5 (most likely).

-be sure to open a new figure when trying different graphics toolkits.
+Select graphics toolkit to see if font sizes are better.
+Be sure to open a new figure when trying different graphics toolkits.

 GNU Octave default settings docs